alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 3. Development and testing of spectrally-selective glazing (NIR-transparent, heat-blocking) technologies
 4. Economic analysis balancing thermal energy costs against productivity gains and healthcare savings

-This approach represents a return to evolutionary wisdom—overhead natural light as the primary illumination source, with artificial lighting as supplement rather than replacement—while leveraging modern LED technology for task-specific enhancement and nighttime use.
+This approach represents a return to evolutionary wisdom-overhead natural light as the primary illumination source, with artificial lighting as supplement rather than replacement-while leveraging modern LED technology for task-specific enhancement and nighttime use.

 ### 4.10 Clinical and Public Health Implications